Probate Q&A Series How can heirs force the sale of inherited real estate in North Carolina when a co-owner refuses to cooperate?

 5. Distribution of Proceeds and Title Transfer

-Once confirmed, the clerk enters an order distributing funds.
-The sale clears title of all co-owners’ interests.
-If any heir does not collect their share, the clerk holds their funds until claimed or until statute of limitations expires.
-With proceeds paid, the partition action concludes and title passes to the purchaser free of old claims.
+Once confirmed, the court enters an order distributing funds.
+The sale transfers the parties’ interests in the property to the purchaser as provided by the court’s order.
+If any heir does not collect their share, the funds are held as required by law until claimed.
+With proceeds paid, the partition action concludes and title passes to the purchaser.

 By following these steps, heirs can overcome non-cooperation and convert real estate into cash fairly and efficiently under North Carolina law.